MEN-Mikro-Elektronik/mdis_test_system/README.md

 ```
 # Print help
 # ./Mdis_Test.sh --help
-# Run tests on setup 1 on all OS-es with verbose output
+# Run tests on setup 1 on all OSs with verbose output
 # ./Mdis_Test.sh --run-setup=1 --verbose=1
 # Run tests on setup 1 on OS that is currently running on Target machine
 # ./Mdis_Test.sh --run-instantly --run-setup=1